stevemarple/RPi_ADC_hat/README.md

 ### Switched outputs

-Two switched outputs are provided which can be connected to fans, motors, relays etc. Flyback diodes are fitted to allow safe switching of inductive loads.
+Two switched outputs are provided which can be connected to fans, motors, relays etc. Flyback diodes can be fitted to allow safe switching of inductive loads.